 - A Man of Prayer: After a full day of work, Jesus rested for just a little while, and then he rose early for prayer.
 There was a balance between his apostolic work and his life of prayer.
 Jesus wasn’t too busy to seek the solitude necessary to speak heart-to-heart with his Father.
 He found strength in prayer.
 He strengthened his resolve to follow his Father’s plan in prayer.
 He was absorbed in prayer for so long that the others began to go in search of him.
 Prayer wasn’t just a one-time activity: it was part of his daily routine.

-- Everyone Is Searching for Him: “Everyone is searching for you,” they said when they found Christ.
+- Everyone Is Looking for Him: “Everyone is looking for you,” they said when they found Christ.
 They expressed the desire of every person.
 We all need God.
 He is the deepest desire of the human heart.
-God is searching for us, too.
+God is looking for us, too.
 Jesus gets up from his prayer and heads out to the next town.
-We are searching for Christ, and he is searching for us.
+We are looking for Christ, and he is looking for us.
 Where do we meet him?
 In prayer.
 In prayer we speak heart-to-heart with the one whom we know loves us.
 In prayer we can speak about the things that are important to us and about those things that are most important to him.
 This vital encounter gives light and strength to every other encounter we will have during the rest of the day.
 Through prayer, our love for others is enkindled so that we can spend ourselves tirelessly for others as Jesus did.
-Through prayer, we can be a men and women for others.
+Through prayer, we can be men and women for others.

 Conversation with Christ: Lord, help me to put you first in my life by giving you the best of my time.
 Help me not to give into laziness, but to rise early in the morning so that I can be with you.
 I need you in my life.
 Help me to experience your love so that I can share it with others.
 Help me to give myself to your plan of salvation and to reach out to those who are searching for you.
 Help me to hunger for you alone so that you will satisfy my hunger.